Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

     @ViewBuilder func authenticator(_ authenticator: Authenticator) -> some View
 ```

-To securely store credentials in the keychain, use the following instance method on `Authenticator`:
+To securely store credentials in the keychain, use the following extension method of `AuthenticationManager`:

 ```swift
     /// Sets up new credential stores that will be persisted to the keychain.